 Since swelling is a part of the healing process, it can continue even after you start to feel better and start to use the injured area again.
 This is due in part to fluid in the area from the blood flow of resuming your daily activities.

 When you sprain something, pain is basically a given.
 The level of pain could depend on how bad the sprain is.
+For an example, an ankle sprain could cause your entire foot to be in pain.
 Sprains are categorized by grades based on the specifics of the injury.